Hans Beißwenger: War against the Soviet Union

 On the Eastern Front, serving with 3./JG 54 (3rd squadron), Beißwenger became a leading scorer in I./JG 54 (1st group).
 Although he was shot down on 17 July 1941 behind enemy lines, he escaped capture and returned to his base.
-He claimed his 20th aerial victory over an I-18 fighter on 24 August 1941.
+He claimed his 20th aerial victory over an I-18 fighter, an early German designation for a Mikoyan-Gurevich MiG-1 fighter, on 24 August 1941.
 By the end of 1941, his total stood at 32 aerial victories.
 He claimed his 40th victory on 6 April 1942, on 8 May, he achieved his 50th victory, and the following day, he received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 May 1942 for 50 victories claimed.
 (Note: According to Weal for 47 aerial victories, but according to Obermaier he had achieved his 50th aerial victory was achieved the previous day on 8 May.)
 Beißwenger and Leutnant Horst Hannig received the Knight's Cross from General der Flieger Helmuth Förster at Siverskaya.
 On 10 August 1942, Beißwenger was appointed Staffelkapitän (squadron leader) of 6./JG 54.
 He succeeded Hauptmann Carl Sattig who was posted as missing in action, assumed killed in action that day.

 On 15 August 1942, he claimed his 75th aerial victory and his 100th on 30 September, for which he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 30 September.
 He was the 25th Luftwaffe pilot to achieve the century mark.
 He became "ace-in-a-day" on 23 August during three combat missions, when for the first time he achieved five aerial victories in one day.
 On 4 September 1942, Hauptmann Dietrich Hrabak, his group commander, filed an officer efficiency report requesting a preferential promotion to Oberleutnant (First Lieutenant).
 The report highlighted that he "has excelled in action as a fighter pilot" and that "during 449 combat flights, he has 97 kills because of his audacity".
 The report further described Beißwenger as having "good leadership talent" and being "positive as a National Socialist".
 His promotion was approved and, after a short vacation, Beißwenger returned to combat duty and by the end of 1942, his victory total stood at 119.
 He claimed his 125th aerial victory on 23 January 1943, 135th by 11 February 1943 and five more on 5 March 1943 (146th – 150th aerial victories).